qa-at-the-point/python-mongodb-charts/README.md

 > 👀 This repo assumes that you have created a free, [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account.

 - This cloud-based account is where we will create databases, collections, and visual charts for our data!
-- You can also install the free [MongoDB Compass](https://www.mongodb.com/products/compass) app for connecting and working with MongoDB.
+- You can also install the free [MongoDB Compass](https://www.mongodb.com/products/compass) app for connecting and working with MongoDB locally.

 Create a `.env` file at the Project Root and copy/paste your MongoDB connection string.
 You can use [example.env](/example.env) to see the formatting.